LooperXX/MyArxiv/README.md

 # About

-An RSS feed reader for "ArxivDaily".
+An RSS feed reader for "MyArxiv".

 ## Features